karlwiberg/purescript-book/text/chapter6.md

 X>
 X>     Write an `Ord` instance for `Extended a` which reuses the `Ord` instance for `a`.
 X> 1.
 (Difficult) Write a `Foldable` instance for `NonEmpty`. _Hint_: reuse the `Foldable` instance for arrays.
 X> 1.
-(Difficult) Given an type constructor `f` which defines an ordered container (and so has a `Foldable` instance), we can create a new container type which includes an extra element at the front:
+(Difficult) Given a type constructor `f` which defines an ordered container (and so has a `Foldable` instance), we can create a new container type which includes an extra element at the front:
 X>
 X>     ```haskell
 X>     data OneMore f a = OneMore a (f a)
 X>     ```
 X>
-X>     The container `OneMore f` is also has an ordering, where the new element comes before any element of `f`.
+X>     The container `OneMore f` also has an ordering, where the new element comes before any element of `f`.
 Write a `Foldable` instance for `OneMore f`:
 X>
 X>     ```haskell
 X>     instance foldableOneMore :: Foldable f => Foldable (OneMore f) where